Chas McCormick Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have a 3.94 team ERA that ranks 10th among all league pitching staffs.
+- The Yankees' 3.91 team ERA ranks 10th among all league pitching staffs.

-- Yankees pitchers combine to rank 20th in baseball in home runs given up (135 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs surrendered (136 total, 1.2 per game).

-- Cortes (5-2) takes the mound for the Yankees in his 12th start of the season.
-He's put together a 5.16 ERA in 59 1/3 innings pitched, with 59 strikeouts.
+- Rodon gets the start for the Yankees, his sixth of the season.
+He is 1-4 with a 6.29 ERA and 20 strikeouts in 24 1/3 innings pitched.

-- In his most recent appearance on Wednesday, May 31, the lefty tossed five innings against the Seattle Mariners, allowing two earned runs while surrendering five hits.
+- His most recent time out came on Tuesday against the Tampa Bay Rays, when the left-hander went four innings, surrendering four earned runs while giving up four hits.

-- The 28-year-old has a 5.16 ERA and 8.9 strikeouts per nine innings in 11 games this season, while giving up a batting average of .253 to opposing hitters.
+- The 30-year-old has put up an ERA of 6.29, with 7.4 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.